Dateformer: Time-modeling Transformer for Longer-term Series Forecasting: Time-representing

-\paragraph{Mean prediction} It's easy to think of predicting the total amount of series values in the day from the date-representation.
-Taking the day's time-series patch as a label, we require DERT to predict the means of multivariate sequences on this day.
-For fixed time interval series, it's equivalent to the total amount prediction. \paragraph{Auto-correlation prediction} We observed that many time-series display varied intraday trends on different dates.
+Concretely, DERT slides a fixed window Transformer encoder on the date axis to select date-embeddings input.
+The input window contains date-embeddings of: some days before the target day (pre-days padding), the target day to be represented, and some days after the target day (post-days padding).
+After encoding, tokens of the pre-days and post-days paddings will be discarded, only the target day's token is picked out as the corresponding dynamic date-representation.
+We design 2 tasks that implemented by linear layers to pre-train DERT.

+\paragraph{Mean value prediction} Predicting mean values of time series patches is a direct and effective pre-training task, we require DERT to predict the target day's time series mean value by the corresponding date-representation.
+This task will lose time series patches' intraday information, so we design the latter task to mitigate the problem.

+\paragraph{Auto-correlation prediction} We observed that many time series display varied intraday trend and periodicity on different kinds of days.
 Like more steady in holidays, or on the contrary.
-To leverage the characteristic, we utilize the circular auto-correlation in stochastic process theory \citep{chatfield2003analysis,papoulis2002probability} to assess sequences' stability.
+To leverage it, we utilize the circular auto-correlation in stochastic process theory \citep{chatfield2003analysis,papoulis2002probability} to assess sequences' stability.
 According to Wiener-Khinchin theorem \citep{wiener1930generalized}, series auto-correlation can be calculated by Fast Fourier Transforms.
-Thus, we score the stability of a sequence with \textit{L}-length by following equations:
+Thus, we $\mathrm{Score}$ the stability of the target day's time series patch $\mathcal{X}$ with $G$-length by following equations:

 where $\mathcal{F}$ denotes Fast Fourier Transforms, $\ast$ and $\mathcal{F}^{-1}$ denote the conjugate and inverse Transforms respectively.
-To balance pretrained losses between the two tasks, we average the normalized auto-correlation coefficients, and ask DERT to predict the means only relying on the date-representation through a auto-correlation prediction head.
-This task is proposed to extract some intraday information from time-series patches, so that plays the complementary part with the former task.
+We ask DERT to predict $Score$ of the target day's time series patch by the day's date-representation.

+\paragraph{Pre-training} We use the whole training set's time series patches to pre-train DERT, each day's time series patch is a training sample and the loss is calculated by:

+where $\displaystyle \vd$ denotes the target day's (patch's) dynamic date-representation that produced by DERT, $Mean$ denotes true time series mean value of the day, and $Score$ is calculated by equation \ref{eq1}.
+Our DERT relies on supervised pre-training tasks, so it's series-specified---different time series datasets need to re-train respective DERT.
+Note that the 2 tasks are merely employed for pre-training DERT, so they'll be removed after pre-training and not participate in the downstream forecasting task.